 Content disclaimer: the views and opinions expressed in this article are my own personal views and opinions.
 I do not discourage my readers from buying anything mentioned in the article below.

-I used to possess a lot.
+Now I am a huge fan of a minimalist lifestyle but several years ago I used to possess a lot of stuff.
 The less you can afford, the more you crave, so when I finally got the opportunity to buy whatever I lacked during my poor childhood, I tried to buy it all.
 However, it turned out to be a problem when we decided to move to another city.
 Eventually, I learned to part with stuff and to refuse new stuff.
 It turned out that you don’t need everything you can afford, and you don’t need everything society expects you to use.
 Moreover, there’s a lot of rubbish being advertised nowadays.
-Now I’m trying to have a minimalist lifestyle and here is my list of things I easily do without:
+Now I’m trying to lead a minimalist lifestyle and here is my list of things I easily do without.

 1. Bath rug

 Quite unexpected, right?
 I know, it may seem inconvenient and even dangerous, but it’s not as bad as it sounds.
 I used to think that a bath rug is a must, especially when the floor is as slippery as it’s in my apartment.
 However, it turned out that it’s possible to live without this high maintenance item.
 Why high maintenance?
 I am allergic to dust, so I try not to accumulate fabric items.
 Moreover, a bath rug is especially prone to fungus.

 It’s much easier to clean the bathroom now.
 As for the slippery floor issue, when I forget to bring my slippers with me to the bathroom, I just dry my feet really well with a towel and that’s it.